 As much as snow and ice may not harm a wet pour rubber surface, it is important to regularly scrap them off.
 Rubber edged scrapes or brushes are ideal tools for removal.
 Metal shovels and scrapers may distort the surface.
 Solvent-based de-icers should also not be permitted.

-We recommend that you carry out proper servicing routines to ensure the surface maintains its top condition.
-It is important to make sure the surface is safe at all times.
+We recommend that you carry out proper servicing routines to ensure the wet pour rubber surface maintains its top condition.
+It is important to make sure the wet pour rubber surface is safe at all times.
 If you encounter tears and rips, work on it as soon as possible to prevent further damage.

-After the playground safety surfacing, we also offer wet pour rubber surface maintenance services.
+After the playground safety surfacing is done, we also offer wet pour rubber surface maintenance services.
 We have products that will keep the surface at its best, even when kids are playing all through.
 Contact us for more information on repair and maintenance.

 Wet pour rubber surfaces are increasingly becoming popular due to their potential to reduce injuries, for instance in playgrounds.
-Depending on the depth and nature of the site, this type of flooring provides a safe and entertaining environment.
+Depending on the depth and nature of the site, this type of wet pour rubber flooring provides a safe and entertaining environment.
 Here are the main advantages of using wet pour rubber.

 We install wet pour rubber surface depending on the client’s requirements in terms of space and design.
 Clients have the freedom to choose how thick the wet pour rubber surface should be.
 How thick the surface will be depends on the type of equipment to be installed and the nature of the site.

 Another great benefit of wet pour rubber surfacing is the wide range of design and colour specifications.
 You can choose from the various colours and blend with your kid’s playground, or gymnasium.
-Rubber surfacing also has several designs to choose from, allowing you to work on the aesthetics of your project.
+Wet pour rubber surfacing also has several designs to choose from, allowing you to work on the aesthetics of your project.
 Such designs that may be used in school playgrounds include:

 – Educational activities